 How long it takes to get your starter going depends on many factors but it can take anything from 2-10 days.
 The sourdough starter should be beautifully bubbly and have enough yeasts and bacteria to be active enough to bake with.
 It should double in 3 -4 hours.

-Once you have your microbes captured then you can change flour, and we teach you about each different starter and how to make the kind of bread you want to make with a white starter,<ADD IN THE LINKS HERE ONCE THESE PAGES ARE CREATED> or a rye, chocolate, spelt or pretty much any flour you like.
+Once you have your microbes captured then you can change flour, and we teach you about each different starter and how to make the kind of bread you want to make with a white starter, a wholemeal starter, or a rye starter, chocolate starter, spelt starter or pretty much any flour you like.
 Remember that each four ferments at a different rate.

 Once you have established your starter, you can then move to a maintenance schedule.
 Maintenance is when you refresh, proof and then hold in the fridge between bakes.
 DO remember to refresh your starter before you bake.